 Want to know what things to do before selling your car?
-This is the guide for you.
+Then this is the guide for you.
 Below, our experts here at Direct Express Auto Transport have compiled a checklist of 9 essentials to cover before putting your car up for sale.
-Taking care of these 9 things to do before selling your car will give you a better a chance of making a timely sale at a price you’ll love — without having to sit through 15 test drives in the process.
+Taking care of these nine things to do, fixing your car before selling it, will give you a better chance of making a timely sale at a price you’ll love.
+Without having to sit through 15 test drives in the process.

 Tires are typically the first thing that car buyers will look at when doing an exterior inspection of a vehicle.
 Savvy car shoppers know how to spot tires that have worn down treads, and nearly all shoppers will raise their standards for what they consider “acceptable” when shelling out cash for a car.
-For this reason, you want your tires looking as new as possible.
+For this reason, you want your tires to look as new as possible.
 You also want them to ride well.
-If potential buyers request test drives, a bad set of tires with quickly show themselves during the ride, which can cause some buyers to have anxiety about the rest of the car.
+If potential buyers request test drives, a bad set of tires quickly show themselves during the ride, which can cause some buyers to have anxiety about the rest of the car.

-Replace bulbs that are completely kaput and ones that are significantly dimmer than their neighbors.
-Remove and clean any foggy lamps to bring them back up to their natural luminosity.
-You can pay for a semi-expensive buffing kit, or you can buff up those bulbs with some white toothpaste and elbow grease.
+Replace bulbs that are entirely kaput and ones that are significantly dimmer than their neighbors.
+Remove and clean any foggy lamps to return them to their natural luminosity.
+You can pay for a semi-expensive buffing kit or buff up those bulbs with some white toothpaste and elbow grease.
 One of the most affordable fixes on this list, working lights are a legal must-have for any car.
 Make sure yours are ready to go before selling.

-From one of the most affordable fixes to the most expensive, it’s now time to talk about brakes.
-Bad brakes are not only a major safety risk, they’re also easily noticeable by anyone taking a test drive.
+From one of the most affordable fixes to the most expensive, it’s time to talk about brakes.
+Bad brakes are not only a significant safety risk but also easily noticeable by anyone taking a test drive.
 Sure, you might be used to how slow it takes your car to come to a stop, but car buyers won’t have that same familiarity.

 Though not tied as closely to performance as the above products, windows play a huge role in any car’s appearance.
-Buyers notice if you have got a crack or chip in your windows, and your car’s value immediately drops.
-Do a quick once-over of your windows and take them into an auto body shop to have any cracks and chips addressed.
+Buyers notice if you have a crack or chip in your windows, and your car’s value immediately drops.
+Do a quick once-over of your windows and take them to an auto body shop to have any cracks and chips addressed.

 Wash and Detail

 When looking under the hood, one thing that most people know how to do is to check the dipstick.
-Don’t be a dipstick yourself and forget to put fresh oil on your car before putting it up for sale.
+Don’t be a dipstick yourself, and forget to put fresh oil on your car before putting it up for sale.
 Even if buyers don’t check the dipstick, they’re almost certainly going to ask you when your most recent oil change was.
-(If they’re going to end up buying the car, they’ll need to know when to get the following oil change.)
+(If they end up buying the car, they’ll need to know when to get the following oil change.)

 Change and Refill Fluids